Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 One of the [project goals](#project-goal) is to prepare for moving crypto to be fully PSA, and in particular PK to be purely a wrapper around PSA keys, at least for private keys.
 We want to avoid breaking application code in TF-PSA-Crypto 1.x if the code worked with TF-PSA-Crypto 1.0.
 Normally our stability guarantee does not apply to applications that use undocumented behavior.
 However, it may happen that an application worked fine with Mbed TLS 3.6 and was relying only on documented behavior, and TF-PSA-Crypto 1.0 or Mbed TLS 4.0 stops documenting a critical aspect of the behavior, but in practice the application still works with 1.0/4.0.
 To reduce user frustration, we would like to minimize such cases.
 Thus the API in TF-PSA-Crypto 1.0 and Mbed TLS 4.0 should be strict and should reject “permissive” behavior that could work now, but would not be easy to migrate to PSA.

-The design proposed here mostly ensures this by construction.
-In particular, a PK object has at most one associated algorithm (set by `mbedtls_pk_set_algorithm()`), and there is no way to “cheat” (there is no longer an `mbedtls_pk_sign_ext()`).
-However, we need to be careful where the library cheats internally, which is the case in X.509 and TLS for RSA keys (see [“Dual-algorithm RSA verification”](#dual-algorithm-rsa-verification)).
-For verification, it doesn't matter, because it's always possible to export the key and use it with another algorithm.
-But for signature, cheating on the algorithm can be impossible, depending on the key's policy.
-Thus we need to ensure that the TLS interface does not rely on cheating.
+Given the choice of keeping PK permissive ([signature functionality](#signature-functionality) keeping `mbedtls_pk_sign_ext()`, cheating workflow chosen for [dual-algorithm RSA signature](#dual-algorithm-rsa-signature)), the combined behavior of PK and TLS remains mostly unchanged from Mbed TLS 3.6.

 ACTION (https://github.com/Mbed-TLS/mbedtls/issues/10160): test `mbedtls_ssl_conf_own_cert()` to ensure that it doesn't cheat on key policies.
+TODO: is this still critical?
+(It's definitely a good idea, but maybe can wait until after the release?)

 ## Open questions